paulrojasg/paulrojasg/README.md

 ### Hi there 👋

-My name is Paul Rodrigo Rojas.
+My name is Paul Rojas.

 I'm interested in DevOps practices.